AMyriadseviltwin/Obsidian/Death in Space/World Info/GLOSSARY.md

 ---
 #### Voiding
 A known form of torture used by prisons.
-Involves drugging a person with heavy doses of [[DRUGS|anticphrine]] and left in a pitch-black room with zero-g.
+Involves drugging a person with heavy doses of [[ADDICTIVE SUBSTANCES|anticphrine]] and left in a pitch-black room with zero-g.
+The experience induces

 ---
 #### Whale